EmediongFrancis/GeneRosetta/README.md

 ---

-*GeneRosetta is a Capstone Project exploring the intersection of Advanced Backend Engineering and Bioinformatics.*
+*GeneRosetta is a Project exploring the intersection of Advanced Backend Engineering and Bioinformatics.*